Understand the domains that play a role in email deliverability

 The From Address domain, also known as the “friendly from address domain,” refers to the domain associated with the email address that you are sending from.

-This is the most important domain in your emails because your subscribers see this in their inbox.
-It represents your brand, and is the primary domain that email providers use to track your reputation.
+This is the most important domain in your emails because your subscribers see it in their inbox.
+It represents your brand and is the primary domain that email providers use to track your reputation.

-In a typical inbox, like Gmail, you will see the From Address here:
+In a typical inbox, like Gmail, the From Address is displayed in the sender information section.

 You can set the From Address and the accompanying "From" name for any campaign in Klaviyo.